UG/G Accepted Students

 UGGs that want to pursue a research-based degree should start on their master's research as soon as possible.
 While it is rare, some students have completed a MS with thesis with only one additional year.
 It requires a great deal of time and effort (and a little bit of luck).

 The advising relationship is important, especially in graduate school.
 Start with this research tags tool.
 Narrow down your interests, read papers, talk to students in research labs, and set up a time to meet with faculty about potential projects.
-You may want to take a class from your potential mentor!
+You may want to take a class from your potential faculty advisor!

 You don't have to give up on graduate school just because you got the job of your dreams!
 Reach out to a graduate advisor to discuss your options.
 You may want to take a leave of absence for up to a year while you get settled in your new role.
 You can also take classes as a part-time, online student.
 It's possible that your employer will pay for some or all of your tuition.